 A significant portion of the podcast dialogue centered around Kyle Richards, a well-known personality from the “Real Housewives of Beverly Hills.”
 Alysse Bryson and Anne Marie shared their concerns regarding how Kyle’s sobriety was presented in the most recent seasons.
 They noted a disturbing trend where sobriety was often equated with a loss of fun and vibrancy, an unfair stereotype that doesn’t hold in reality.

-Anne Marie pointed out that sobriety for Kyle, a journey undertaken with visible dedication, led to a deeper sense of grounding and emotional sobriety.
+Anne Marie pointed out that sobriety for Kyle, a journey undertaken with visible dedication, led to a more profound sense of grounding and emotional sobriety.
 This transformation, however, didn’t fit neatly into the dramatic, often alcohol-fueled storylines typically featured, prompting concerns of misrepresentation.
-As viewers and consumers of pop culture, there’s a call to recognize and challenge these reductive stereotypes, understanding that sobriety narratives can be aspirational and dramatic without the need for intoxication.
+As viewers and consumers of pop culture, we’re called to recognize and challenge reductive stereotypes, understanding that sobriety narratives can be aspirational and dramatic without the need for intoxication.

 Behind the Scenes: Production’s Influence

 Alexandra Nyman brought a unique perspective, drawing from her experience working in reality TV.
-She explained that drama and tension between cast members often result from production strategies encouraging certain behaviors, including alcohol consumption.
-These insights unveiled the layers of manipulation and planning involved in creating the storylines that captivate audiences.
+She explained that drama and tension among cast members often result from production strategies that encourage certain behaviors, including alcohol consumption.
+These insights revealed the layers of manipulation and planning behind the storylines that captivate audiences.

 The group discussed how producers sometimes position sober individuals unfavorably to heighten drama, reinforcing societal misconceptions about sobriety being boring.
 This revelation underscores the need for production teams to embrace more responsible storytelling that doesn’t exploit alcohol consumption and its consequences for entertainment value.